Special effects of The Dark Knight: Hospital

 Several months were spent scouting for a site that could be destroyed before finding the four-story former Brach's candy factory that was already scheduled for demolition.
 The hospital being destroyed was not scripted but Corbould believed it could be done and Nolan wrote it into the script.
-Explosives expert Doug Loizeaux planned the demolition to appear as if it was being exploded instead of imploded as in a typical demolition, and American Demolition set the explosives on key supporting columns with additional charges on the windows.
+Explosives expert Doug Loizeaux of Controlled Demolition, Inc. planned the demolition to appear as if it was being exploded instead of imploded as in a typical demolition, and American Demolition set the explosives on key supporting columns with additional charges on the windows.

 The visuals were enhanced with fire bars and debris.
 Two IMAX cameras plus a helicopter were used to capture the footage plus one focused only on Ledger and a Vistavision camera on the bus, but decided to use just the IMAX footage because the single long take worked better than switching angles.
 Low angles were used because they did not cause the effect to appear faked.

 The production was given only two hours to film the scene due to nearby Union Pacific and Metra train schedules, and after rehearsals, captured it as a single take in the final five minutes before trains began to pass.
 The heat and force of the explosion could be felt up to 1,500 ft away.

 Pencil trick

 One of the film's most famous and iconic scenes is the "pencil trick".
 When the Joker interrupts a meeting of Gotham's mob bosses, a henchman (portrayed by stunt man Charles Jarman) is sent to attack him, but the Joker slams his head onto a pencil sticking out of a table, piercing his eye and brain, killing him instantly.

 The production crew initially considered prosthetics, and Crowley said that they could film the scene twice, one with and without the pencil, and composite the footage.
-A CGI pencil was also considered, but visual effects supervisor Nick Davis said that they avoided using CGI with IMAX because the digital recreations could not match the IMAX image quality.
+A CGI pencil was also considered, but visual effects supervisor Nick Davis said that they avoided using CGI where possible because the digital recreations could not really match the IMAX image.

 Instead, the stunt was done practically, with Jarman required to remove the pencil before his head struck the table, putting him at some risk because the pencil was stuck in the table.
 He performed a few half-speed rehearsals to refine the movement of Jarman sweeping his hand across to take the pencil while his head moved toward the table.
 The scene itself required 22 takes to meet Nolan's satisfaction.
 Jarman remarked that two different tables were used during filming, a real table, which Jarman preferred because it was not as solid as its replacement, and a padded table covered in a galvanized rubber surface which was denser and firmer.
 He described it as akin to running into a brick wall covered in a towel.
 Pfister remarked that the table was covered in wrinkles from the impact of Jarman's head.